BMscis/reach-tutorial/Documentation/Tutorial/Full/full.md

 const theNFT = await stdlib.launchToken(accCreator, "bumple", "NFT", { supply: 1 });
 ```
 Let's decipher the parameters :
-- `Account` = `launchToken` expects the account of the creator of the token.
-In our instance, `accCreator` is the creator of the token.
+- `Account` = `launchToken` expects the account of the auctioneer of the token.
+In our instance, `accCreator` is the auctioneer of the token.
 - `name` = `launchToken` expects the name of the token.
 In our instance, `bumple` is the name of the token.
 - `sym` = `launchToken` expects the symbol of the token.
 In our instance, `NFT` is the symbol of the token.
 - `opts` = `launchToken` expects an object of options if any.
 In our instance, `{ supply: 1 }` is the option since we only require unique instance of the NFT.